 Unfortunately, we have become at seeing in fragments.
 Thanks to our intellect.

 And sadly, we don’t know how to look in totality.

-Because when we see in fragments, we create confusion.
-Which then creates fear and insecurities inside our mind.
+Because when we see in fragments, we create confusion, which creates fear and insecurities inside our minds.

 Ultimately, it creates violence.

 The solution is to look at everything in the universe as one with you.

 We must not think that we are separate from the universe.

 It might sound weird, but the universe represents our own minds.
 And most things stem from there.